leanprover/lean4/doc/dev/testing.md

 environment variable.

 You can run tests after [building a specific stage](bootstrap.md) by adding the `-C stageN` argument.
 The default when run as above is stage 1.
-The Lean tests will automatically use that stage's corresponding Lean executables
+The Lean tests will automatically use (but not build) that stage's corresponding Lean executables

+Runnign `make test` will not pick up new test files; run `make -C stageN` in to update the list of tests.

 You can also use `ctest` directly if you are in the right folder.
 So to run stage1 tests with a 300 second timeout run this: